LITTLE KNOWN CONCEPTS IN DEVELOPMENT SCIENCE

-Nutritional balancing rejects most all of these methods as being 1) too toxic, and 2) not needed.
+Development rejects most all of these methods as being 1) too toxic, and 2) not needed.
 It is a rather radical perspective.
 Instead, our belief is that if we understand enough about the body, we can heal it, and heal it better, without needing these methods.

 NOTE.
 This is not the same as an all-natural approach to healing.
 Many natural chemical compounds and products are somewhat toxic, or even very toxic.

 This difference can be confusing.
 For example, we do not use most herbs because they are somewhat toxic, as are products such as coconut oil, and most nuts and seeds.
 Even fruit causes too many problems, we find, and for this reason is not recommended in development.